apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-secrets-manager.rst

 Storing and Retrieving Connections
 """"""""""""""""""""""""""""""""""
-The backend is made in a way you can store the different values for the secret in different fields in Amazon Secrets Manager, as follow:
+You can store the different values for a secret in two forms: storing the conn URI in one field (default mode) or using different fields in Amazon Secrets Manager (setting ``full_url_mode`` as False in the backend config), as follow:
 .. image:: img/aws-secrets-manager.png

 You must, however, use some of the following words for each kind of field: